Every 15 seconds, a home is burglarized in America.

 If you could avoid becoming part of this statistic, you would, right?
 Then you’re in luck.

+You may be wondering how robbers pick a house.
 We’ve compiled a checklist of the top 5 habits of prime target homes for burglary, all straight from the burglar’s mouth.

 Habit 1 – Letting the Grass Grow